 At the recent WA Marketing & Technology Summit in Perth, Ed was also one of the keynote speakers discussing the trends of Pay Per Click Advertising.

 In 2016 & 2017 Ed was one of the Keynote speakers at Netpreneur Summit in Tokyo Japan and Perth in 2018.

 Ed is also the co‐host of the popular iTunes Podcast, the Business Marketing Show businessmarketingshow.com where he talks about all things online business marketing related for building a successful business online.

-Domainer.com.au was the creation and labour of love of Ned O’Meara.
+Domainer.com.au was the creation and labour of love of Ned O’Meara since 2015.

-Behind the scenes making it all technically possible was Luke Summers (who also contributed some great articles), whilst Luke O’Meara (son of Ned) was the magic behind images and video tutorials (and other good stuff).
+Behind the scenes making it all technically possible was Luke Summers (who also contributed some great articles), whilst Luke O’Meara (son of Ned) was the magic behind images and video tutorials of the time (and other good stuff).

 After 3 years of keeping the Australian domain name industry honest and on its toes, Ned O’Meara passed the baton to Robert Kaay in May 2018.